What is a Fund Administrator?

 Whether it’s a board of government functionaries overseeing a local government investment pool, or a board of trustees governing a 40 Act fund, the governance system is imperative for an investment structure.
 When Nottingham first came into existence back in the 1980s, board agendas and auxiliary materials were much less involved.
 Now board meeting preparations are more involved, much more lengthy, with more boxes to check to maintain fund compliance.

-In 2019 Nottingham was named the best fund administrator for small and startup funds.
+Nottingham was named the best fund administrator for small and startup funds in 2019 and 2023.
 We view these relationships as partnerships and protect the fund and fund principals the same way we look after our own families.

 Nottingham News